bishnu123-rgb/Higgs-Boson/README.md

 Feature scaling using StandardScaler (for Logistic Regression)

-Handling class imbalance via class weights
+Handling class imbalance using class weights

-Processed datasets are saved to disk for reproducibility and consistency across models.
+All processed datasets are saved to disk to ensure reproducibility and consistency across models.

 Models Implemented
 1. Logistic Regression (Baseline)
 Used as an interpretable baseline model

 Trained on scaled features

 Handles class imbalance via balanced class weights

-Provides a reference point for more complex models
+Serves as a reference point for more complex models

 2. Random Forest
 Ensemble of decision trees using bagging

 Captures non-linear feature interactions

 Robust to noise and overfitting

-Provides feature importance analysis
+Enables feature importance analysis

 3. XGBoost
 Gradient boosting ensemble model

 Optimised for imbalanced classification using scale_pos_weight